pulumi/pulumi-hugo/themes/default/content/product/pulumi-deployments.md

 benefits:
     title: How will Pulumi Deployments benefit me?
     description: |
-        Pulumi Deployments accelerates your rate of infrastructure deployments by executing `pulumi up` commands remotely whenever you click a button, push to a GitHub branch, or call the Deployments REST API.
-Instead of using the CLI, you can use a managed service to run your Pulumi programs which enables you to automate cloud deployments at scale.
+        Pulumi Deployments makes it easier for you and engineers on your team to collaborate on infrastructure changes and deploy changes automatically through your existing GitHub pull request workflow.
+There is minimal setup and you can standardize your deployment workflow through GitHub and Pulumi.
+In addition, you can build your own custom deployment workflows with Automation API code and offload the deployment workload to Pulumi Deployments instead of running it locally with the Pulumi CLI.
 Pulumi Deployments is based on the same technology as [Pulumi Automation API](/docs/using-pulumi/automation-api/), which lets organizations manage more than ten times the cloud infrastructure resources per engineer when compared to other infrastructure as code tools.

 preview:
   youtube_url: https://www.youtube.com/embed/v48U7CNWutc